 Natural language processing and SEO

-We know Google goes beyond merely matching search terms to keywords in content.
-Various applications of natural language processing algorithms have been around for a while and, more recently, RankBrain — an artificial intelligence — has been helping to make their web search results even smarter.
+We know that Google now goes beyond merely matching search terms to keywords.
+Various applications of natural language processing algorithms have been around for a while and, more recently, RankBrain — an artificial intelligence — has been helping to make web search results even smarter.

 Consider the Winograd Schema Challenge.
-A kind of Turing Test, these simple sentences demonstrate the subtleties in natural language that we humans can take for granted:
+A kind of Turing Test, these simple sentences highlight very subtle complexities in natural language that we humans can take for granted:

 The town councillors refused to give the demonstrators a permit because they feared violence.

 The town councillors refused to give the demonstrators a permit because they advocated violence.

-But this dramatic difference in meaning isn’t because of grammar.
-After all, the sentences are structurally identical.
-We know the difference because we have a wealth of “common sense” about how the world usually works.
-Without the knowledge that it’d be highly unusual for town councillors to be advocating violence, the answer is far less clear.
+But this dramatic difference in meaning is not because of grammar.
+Again, the sentences are structurally identical.
+We know the difference because we have a wealth of common sense understanding about how the world works.
+Without such knowledge, and without unambiguous structural clues, knowing the answer is much less clear.

 So not only will your site’s visitors appreciate clearer content, search engines will too.

 Tools for clearer writing

-Writing clearly is harder and takes longer, but like any skill it develops with practice.
-Here are some tools to get started with.
+Writing more clearly is harder and takes longer, but like any skill it develops with practice.
+Here are some ideas and tools to get started with.

 GDS design principles

 The UK Government Digital Service (GDS) won much praise for its design of the GOV.UK website.
-Brilliantly usable, it’s based on 7 key design principles which can easily be applied to content writing.
+Brilliantly usable, it’s based on 7 key design principles which can be applied to content writing.
 For example:

 - Start with needs – Know what your users actually want.
 If you don’t know, research.

 - Design with data – Learn from the real world, and apply it.
-For content, this can be data from typical web analytics packages, social sharing data, and detailed “over the shoulder” session tracking with platforms like Hotjar.
+This can be data from web analytics, social sharing data, or even “over the shoulder” session tracking with platforms like Hotjar.

 - Do the hard work to make it simple – Don’t take “It’s always been that way” for an answer.
 It’s usually more and harder work to make things simple, but it’s the right thing to do.